mnhollandplum/ruby-submissions/1804-b/1module/sorting_cards/Matthew_Peters.md

 ### 1. Ruby Syntax & Style

-- [ ] Applies appropriate attribute encapsulation
+- [x] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately
-- [ ] Naming follows convention (is idiomatic)
+- [x] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
 - [ ] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line
-- [ ] Each class has correctly-named files and corresponding test files in the proper directories
+- [x] Each class has correctly-named files and corresponding test files in the proper directories

+* 3: Meets expectations

 ### 2. Breaking Logic into Components

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 10 lines
+- [x] Developer writes methods less than 10 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [x] No more than 3 methods break the principle of SRP
+* 3: Meets expectations

 ### 3. Test-Driven Development

-- [ ] Each method is tested
+- [x] Each method is tested
-- [ ] Tests implement Ruby syntax & style
+- [x] Tests implement Ruby syntax & style

+* 3: Meets expectations

 ### 4. Functionality

 - [ ] Application meets all requirements (extension not req'd)

 - [ ] 4: Completes Iteration 4 and one extension.
-- [ ] 3: Completes Iteration 3
+- [x] 3: Completes Iteration 3
-- [ ] 2: Completes Iteration 2
+- [x] 2: Completes Iteration 2
-- [ ] 1: Completes Iteration 1
+- [x] 1: Completes Iteration 1

+* 3: Meets expectations